Let the FDA know how Alpha-1 Impacts you

 Members of the Alpha-1 community are also urged to fill out the FDA survey -- see the button below.

 People can attend in person or participate via webcast.
-Anyone in the community–affected individuals, family members, health care providers, researchers, advocates–can register for the meeting until September 15th.
+The Alpha-1 community has already filled the room with 300 people, so you can no longer register to attend in person.
+Anyone in the community–affected individuals, family members, health care providers, researchers, advocates–can register to watch the webcast live and ask questions TILL SEPT.
+27.

 The Alpha-1 Foundation is also exploring ways to survey community members to engage and hear perspectives from individuals who aren’t able to attend the meeting.
 More information on the survey will be released in the coming weeks.